westonio/next-steps-front-end/README.md

 ### Testimonials

 *"Right now, I have a list of 12 different links that I use when I research options for my clients.
-I would love to have an app that has everything in one place"* - anonomous case manager
+I would love to have an app that has everything in one place"* - anonymous case manager

-*"It is challening for people with mental health struggles to have the wherewithal to search the internet for resources they need, let alone come up with the 'next step' on their to do list.
-This kind of help is great for them."* - anonomous social worker
+*"It is challenging for people with mental health struggles to have the wherewithal to search the internet for resources they need, let alone come up with the 'next step' on their to do list.
+This kind of help is great for them."* - anonymous social worker

 *"The hardest part of my job is to find housing for people who have criminal backgrounds.
 If there was a way for housing providers to add their listings, I would be grateful"* - housing specialist